State law bans food scraps from the trash.

 What do I have to do?

-Photo of four types of kitchen food scrap bins, including metal container, 5 gallon bucket, and clear plastic containersThe first step is to collect your food scraps in a container.
-There's no right way to do this.
-You can reuse a large yogurt tub or bucket, buy a food scrap container, or keep a plastic bag in the freezer--find a method that works for you based on how much food scraps you generate, how often you want to empty and wash your container, etc. You'll empty your container regularly into a backyard bin if you compost in your yard, you hauler will empty your food scrap tote or bucket if you subscribe to a pick-up, or you'll dump your scraps into a food scrap cart at a drop-off.
+The first step is to collect your food scraps in a container.
+There are many options for storing food scraps at home.
+You can reuse a large yogurt tub or bucket, buy a food scrap container, or keep a plastic bag in the freezer--find a method that works for you based on how much food scraps you create, how often you want to empty and wash your container, etc. You may empty your container regularly if you compost in your yard, or you may have a fixed schedule if you subscribe to a pick-up, or compost at a local drop-off.

 Kitchen Tips:

-• Wash or rinse your container regularly or each time you empty it.
+- Wash or rinse your container regularly or each time you empty it.

-• To store your food scraps for a while between trips to a drop-off or your pick-up:
+- To store your food scraps for a while between trips to a drop-off or your pick-up:

-• Keep them in a bag or container in your freezer (bread bags work well).
+- Keep them in a bag or container in your freezer (bread bags work well).

-• Try the bokashi process, which ferments the food scraps so they don't smell.
+- Try the bokashi process, which ferments the food scraps so they don't smell.

-• If you don't mind emptying and cleaning a messier bin, you can simply store scraps in a larger container with a tight lid (like a 5-gallon bucket) in an out-of-the-way place, like an entryway or garage.
-To contain odors, you can cover the food scraps with a thin layer of dried, brown leaves or wood shavings each time you empty your kitchen container into the larger container.
+- If you don't mind emptying and cleaning a messier bin, you can store scraps in a larger container with a tight lid (like a 5-gallon bucket) in an out-of-the-way place, like an entryway or garage.
+To minimize odors, you can cover the food scraps with a thin layer of dried, brown leaves or wood shavings each time you add food scraps.

-• Learn more tips in the Food Scrap Management FAQ for Residents.
+- Learn more tips in the Food Scrap Management FAQ for Residents.

 Why separate food scraps from the trash?

-Food scraps and yard debris make up ~30% of a typical Vermont family’s waste; at restaurants and cafeterias, food scraps can be over half the waste.
+Food scraps and yard debris make up ~30% of a typical Vermont family’s waste.
+At restaurants and cafeterias, food scraps can be over half the waste.
 Keeping these materials out of the landfill has a big impact:

-• When it is trapped in a landfill, food waste decomposes slowly, and without oxygen.
+- When it is trapped in a landfill, food waste decomposes slowly, and without oxygen.
 This process produces methane, which is a greenhouse gas 84 times more powerful than CO2 over a 20-year period.

-• Food scraps contain valuable nutrients that are good for the soil.
+- Food scraps contain valuable nutrients that are good for the soil.
 Finished compost can be used in gardens, farms, and landscaping.

-• Generating less trash conserves landfill space.
+- Generating less trash conserves landfill space.

-• Composting puts your waste to work supporting composters, local farmers, and food scrap haulers.
+- Composting puts your waste to work supporting composters, local farmers, and food scrap haulers.

-• Without food scraps in it, garbage is cleaner and less smelly.
+- Without food scraps in it, garbage is cleaner and less smelly.

 How does food waste relate to climate change?

 According to the book Drawdown, food that is produced but not eaten contributes 8% of the world's total greenhouse gas emissions, and reducing food waste is one of the single most impactful actions for reducing the effects of climate change.
-Composting food scraps is also an important climate solution
+Composting food scraps is also an important climate solution.

 How can I waste less food?